ProgrammingAway/DayBalance/README.md

 # DayBalance
 This program is a calendar based account balance tracker.
 This allows you to enter your starting balance and future transactions so you can track your future balance in a calendar view.

+## NOTE:
+This program is still in active development and does not have some basic features

 ## Features

  - Create Account - create a unique account which includes a starting balance and starting date